flintwinters/jisp/README.md

 ### Why JSON?

+The core philosophy of Jisp is to maintain all program state (including the stack, variables, and execution flow) entirely within a single, self-contained JSON object.
+This design ensures that every aspect of a running Jisp program can be effortlessly exported, imported, saved, and restored at any point during execution, providing unparalleled transparency and control over the program.

 #### 1. Advanced Debugging

 Jisp offers powerful debugging features thanks to its use of JSON for the entire program state—code, heap, stack, and environment.
 Since everything is encapsulated as a single JSON object, you can: